coverclock/com-diag-hazer/ISSUES.md

     checksum '$GPRMC,140422.000,A,3947.6540,N,10509.2006,W,0.00,125.17,211021,,,D*50'
     $GPRMC,140422.000,A,3947.6540,N,10509.2006,W,0.00,125.17,211021,,,D*7E\r\n

-### Update 2023-01-04
+### Update 2023-01-05

-The recent 3.0.0 update from Bad Elf that provided new firmware images for both the Pro+ itself and for its MTK GNSS chipset seems to have fixed the corrupted RMC sentence issue and allowed the device to pair with a Raspberry Pi 4.
-(The update was to fix a GPS week rollover bug.)
-However, although I can pair the device with a Pi, I haven't had any luck receiving NMEA sentences over the resulting BlueTooth serial port. gpstool, serialtool (Diminuto), and socat all get an "out of memory" error when they try to open the /dev/rfcomm port.
+The recent 3.0.0 update from Bad Elf that provided new firmware images for both the Pro+ itself and for its MTK GNSS chipset seems to have fixed the corrupted RMC sentence issue and allowed the device to pair and work with a Raspberry Pi 4 over Bluetooth.
+(The update was to fix a GPS week rollover bug, so it is not optional.)

 ## BU353W10 U-blox M8 UBX-MON-HW reporting jamming